Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Realization of polynomials with positive principal parts and prescribed values of invariants

 The function provides such a realization.
-Moreover, any positive definite homogeneous polynomial of degree 4 in ${\mathbb R}^2$ is the product of two positive quadratic functions, which are non-proportional if our polynomial is non-discriminant.
-We can perturb these quadratic functions by adding constant and linear terms in such a way that the corresponding zero sets in ${\mathbb R}^2$ will be two ellipses with four common points; the intersection of their interior parts should contain a maximum point.
-Therefore the desired realization exist for any principal part.
+Moreover, every positive definite homogeneous polynomial of degree four in ${\mathbb R}^2$ is the product of two positive quadratic functions, which are non-proportional if our polynomial is non-discriminant.
+We can perturb these quadratic functions by subtracting constant terms in such a way that the corresponding zero sets in ${\mathbb R}^2$ will be two ellipses with four common points.
+The intersection of their inner parts then contains a local maximum point.
+Therefore, the desired perturbations exist for every positive principal part.
+The D-graph of the obtained polynomial can be computed by the Gusein-Zade--A'Campo method (\cite{AC}, \cite{GZ}) and is shown in Fig.~\ref{X901mx}.